dead-claudia/thallium/README.md

 1. ~~Create basic reporters for TAP, spec, and dot.~~ **Done!**
     - ~~Browser support~~ and a DOM reporter is planned as well.

+2. ~~Allow reporters to be removed.~~ **Done!**

-2. Finish documenting this project.
+3. Finish documenting this project.
 This mostly includes the core assertions.

-3. Support flaky tests via first-class retries.
+4. Support flaky tests via first-class retries.
 This would be enormously useful for several, and it's an absolute requirement for this to self-host its runner.

-4. Allow reporters to be removed, with an on-remove hook for the reporter in case external resources need reclaimed.

 5. Yank `thallium/match` and `thallium/assert` out of core.
 They don't need to be coupled.